Nintendo has announced 14 indie games coming to Nintendo Switch in 2018.

 West of Loathing, the super fun stick-figure Wild West adventure-RPG from Asymetric, will release on Nintendo Switch as a console exclusive this spring.
 If you can’t wait due to a hankerin’ for this silly western full of puzzles and turn-based combat, you can pick up West of Loathing on GOG and through Steam for PC and Mac.
 It will run you $11.

 Abylight Studios and Heart Machine announced today Hyper Light Drifter would arrive on Nintendo Switch this summer.
-While information wasn’t provided during the Ninties Showcase, the develop sent over a press release soon after.
+While information wasn’t provided during the Ninties Showcase, the developer sent over a press release soon after.

 Hyper Light Drifter is in development between Abylight Studios and Yoyo Games, developer of the engine “GameMaker” which was used to create the game.
 Hyper Light Drifter is currently available for Linux, Mac, Ouya, PC, PS4, and Xbox One.